 From dark dens to glitzy hotel lounges, here are some of New York City’s most famous libatious literary locations.

-Bemelmans Bar (Upper East Side)
+Bemelmans Bar Carlyle Hotel (Upper East Side)

-Named after Ludwig Bemelmans, the author and illustrator of the classic “Madeline” children’s books, Bemelmans Bar is an establishment that continues to attract socialites, politicians, and business moguls with its timeless menu and atmosphere.
+Named after Ludwig Bemelmans, the author and illustrator of the classic “Madeline” children’s books, Bemelmans Bar at the Carlyle is an establishment that continues to attract socialites, politicians, and business moguls with its timeless menu and atmosphere.
 Through its many years, the bar has maintained its Art Deco legacy, distinct New York style, and artistic flair — it even features Bemelmans’ only publicly displayed artwork.
 So if you’re up for a bit of opulence on your literary tour, head to the Upper East Side.

 Chumley’s (Greenwich Village)

-This blacksmith’s shop-turned-speakeasy was a haven for the poets, novelists, and playwrights who shaped 20th-century literature — authors such as F. Scott Fitzgerald, Willa Cather, William Faulkner, Eugene O’Neill, Orson Welles, John Steinbeck, and Edna St. Vincent Millay all frequented the secret hideaway.
+One of the absolute best hidden gems in NYC is this blacksmith’s shop-turned-speakeasy was a haven for the poets, novelists, and playwrights who shaped 20th-century literature — authors such as F. Scott Fitzgerald, Willa Cather, William Faulkner, Eugene O’Neill, Orson Welles, John Steinbeck, and Edna St. Vincent Millay all frequented the secret hideaway.
 Although much of the building collapsed in 2007, the venerable drinking den has since reopened and can be visited today.
 Fun fact: Manhattan folklore claims that the term “86ed,” meaning to be forcibly ejected from a bar, derives from the bar’s secret door located at 86 Bedford Street.

 Kettle of Fish (West Village)